jessepav/libgdx-wiki-old/Google-Mobile-Ads-in-Libgdx-(replaces-deprecated-AdMob).md

 **Barebones Sample App**

-I created a new libgdx project using gdx-setup-ui.jar, added a .gitignore file, and made my initial commit.
+I created a new libGDX project using gdx-setup-ui.jar, added a .gitignore file, and made my initial commit.

 **Eclipse Setup**